dodona-edu/dodona-edu.github.io/en/guides/teachers/new-exercise-repo/README.md

 ![webhook url](./webhook-url.png)

 The only thing left to do is adding this URL to GitHub.
-To do this, open your repository on GitHub, go to the repository settings and click "Webhooks" in the sidebar.
-Next, click the "Add webhook" button and enter the URL you received from Dodona.
-You can use the default settings and click "Add webhook".
+To do this, open your repository on GitHub, go to the repository settings and click `Webhooks` in the sidebar.
+Next, click the `Add webhook` button and enter the URL you received from Dodona.
+You can use the default settings and click `Add webhook`.

 ![github webhook](./github-webhook.png)